thevalidator/trivia-solver/README.md

 ## Requirements

 - PC
-- Java 17
+- Java 17+ (JRE 17+)
 - Google Chrome browser (ver.112+)

-## Compile
+## Compile and Run

 1. Download the project
-2. Run:
+2. Compile using command:
 	+ for Linux: `./mvnw clean install`
 	+ for Windows: `mvnw.cmd clean install`
 3. The compiled artifact `TriviaSolver-jar-with-dependencies.jar` is created inside the folder `target`

-## Run
+4. Create a new folder for the app
-- Create a new folder for the app
+5. Put there `TriviaSolver-jar-with-dependencies.jar`, `users.json` and `user.key` files
-- Put there `TriviaSolver-jar-with-dependencies.jar`, `users.json` and `user.key` files
+6. Run the app with command: `java -jar TriviaSolver-jar-with-dependencies.jar`

-- Run: `java -jar TriviaSolver-jar-with-dependencies.jar`
+You may also download the archive with compiled app from the [release's page](https://github.com/thevalidator/trivia-solver/releases).

 ## App usage
 - Be sure that you've already played at least once the Trivia game in Galaxy